Loading image...Kiro

 /logdump

-Create a zip file with logs for support investigation.
+Create a zip file with logs for support investigation and troubleshooting.

 bash